ITU-BDSA-GROUP-20/Chirp/docs/report.md

 > Describe the illustration briefly, i.e., how your application is built, tested, released, and deployed.

+### Build, and Test
+On pull, and push-requests, the program is built, and tested using the provided test-suite.

+### Deployment of the application
+On push to the "main" branch, the program is built and tested If building and testing the program succeeds, the program is compiled for Linux and uploaded as a artifact to the deployment job.

+The deployment job downloads the artifacts, and deploys them to the Azure Web Ser

+### Release of the application

 ## Team work

 > Show a screenshot of your project board right before hand-in.
 Briefly describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete.